top of page

 Canadian Politcs

-While the prime minister has been overseas, Ottawa has been expanding its bureaucracy through a wave of new agencies and offices.
-The Defence Investment Agency, announced Oct.
-2, 2025, adds to more than $6 billion in planned defence spending for 2025-26, though startup costs have not been disclosed.
-The proposed Canada Financial Crimes Agency, part of an anti-money-laundering initiative, is receiving $2 million in initial funding over two years, in addition to nearly $90 million to bolster the Financial Transactions and Reports Analysis Centre of Canada.
-A response group has been set up to manage plant closures at General Motors’ Ingersoll facility, and a new housing agency will oversee a $13-billion fund for affordable construction.
+While the prime minister has been overseas, Ottawa has expanded its bureaucracy through a series of new agencies and offices.
+The Defence Investment Agency was launched Oct.
+2, 2025, while the proposed Canada Financial Crimes Agency is receiving $2 million in initial funding over two years, alongside nearly $90 million to strengthen the Financial Transactions and Reports Analysis Centre of Canada.
+A response group has also been established to manage the closure of General Motors’ Ingersoll facility, and a new housing agency will administer a $13-billion affordable construction fund.

-Carney’s government has also changed the budget cycle, moving the federal budget release to the fall instead of the spring and introducing a new framework that separates operational spending from capital investment.
-Despite the updated presentation, both categories remain taxpayer-funded expenditures.
+Carney’s government has also shifted the federal budget cycle, moving its release to the fall instead of the spring, and dividing expenditures between operational and capital categories.
+Both, however, remain taxpayer-funded spending.

 Latest News